ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/genericFormAriaLabelledByToNonExistingId.md

-# 'Form' field without valid 'aria-labelledby' attribute or associated 'label'
+# An aria-labelledby attribute doesn't match any element id

-A `form` field has neither a valid `aria-labelledby` attribute nor an associated `label`.
-This might prevent the browser from autofilling the `form`.
+An `aria-labelledby` attribute doesn't match any element `id`.
+This might prevent the browser from correctly autofilling the form and accessibility tools from working correctly.

-To improve this, provide a `label` describing the purpose of the `form` field.
+To fix this issue, make sure that `aria-labelledby` is a space-separated list of element `id`s.